emmajanedrews/base-template/_posts/2018-01-10-a-retrospective-on-our-2017-market.md

 *Now that the new year is upon us, I’d like to take a moment to review our 2017 market.*

-Now that 2017 is behind us, I’d like to go over a quick review of the year.&nbsp;<br>There are a few statistics I’d like to focus on, specifically.
+Now that 2017 is behind us, I’d like to go over a quick review of the year.&nbsp;

+There are a few statistics I’d like to focus on, specifically.
 The first is the median number of days homes spent on the market in 2017.

 Compared to 2016, **the number of days homes spent on the market was virtually unchanged in 2017.&nbsp;**At the end of the year, the median days on market was 18.
 This is still a historic low for that statistic.